WayneKuo-marker/wp-hexagonal-system/Readme.md

-WordPress Hexagonal Architecture Example
+# Wordpress hexagonal architecture example

-A plugin example built in a hexagonal way.
-This architectural approach enables future improvements, such as migrating the codebase to a framework (Symfony, Laravel...) and implementing next-level patterns like Domain-Driven Design (DDD) or CQRS after migration.
-It can also serve as a WordPress plugin boilerplate.
+A plugin example created in an hexagonal way.
+That way of work facilitates future improvements like migrate the code to a framework (symfony, laravel...) and next iterations once is migrated like Domain Driven Design (DDD) or CQRS.
+It can be used as a wordpress plugin boilerplate.

-The purpose of this project is to demonstrate that hexagonal architecture can be applied in most environments — including WordPress — and that it simplifies testing, debugging, and modification in a clearer, more maintainable way, without unnecessary overengineering.
+The purpose of this project is to demonstrate the hexagonal architecture is able to be implemented in most of the places and facilitates testing, debugging and modification in a more visible way, like a wordpress plugin can provide, without overenginering inside it.

-You can see the plugin on: WordPress Plugins directory
+You can see the plugin on: [WordPress Plugins directory](https://wordpress.org/plugins/hexagonal-reviews/)

-It lacks:
-A Dependency Injector (dependencies are wired manually via a class that implements the PHP-FIG PSR-11 Container interface — although most modern frameworks have automatic dependency injection)

-An Event Dispatcher (a class simulates it synchronously by implementing PHP-FIG PSR-14)

-A Database Migration Manager to handle plugin database updates (a very simple migration tool is included instead)

-But it has features like:
+## It has features like:

-Docker-ready setup for running unit and acceptance tests inside a WordPress container
+* Docker ready for launching unit and acceptance tests on a wordpress container

-Codeception for automated testing
+* Codeception for automated testing

-Standalone Selenium Chrome with VNC support to visually observe BDD acceptance tests in action
+* Standalone selenium chrome with vnc capabilities to see what the BDD acceptance tests are doing

-How to develop locally
+## How to develop locally

 Run:

-go
-Copy
-Edit
 make vendors
+ and then

-Then install the project folder inside a WordPress installation as a normal plugin.
+Install the project folder inside a wordpress like a normal plugin

-Run Automated Tests
+### Run Automated Tests

 Run:

-go
-Copy
-Edit
 make up
-to start the Docker testing environment, and then:
+ to start docker testing environment and then:

-go
-Copy
-Edit
 make unit
  to run unit tests

-go
-Copy
-Edit
 make acceptance
  to run acceptance tests